skeezicsb/PERQemu/PERQemu/Readme-source.txt

 1.2  Version History
 --------------------

-The next major release will incorporate all of the changes since v0.5.0 to add PERQ-2 configurations, along with an expanded library of pre-built, bundled hard disk images.
-This is currently in development on the "experiments" branch and is slated to be released to main as PERQemu v0.7.5, hopefully in Q2 2025.
+PERQemu v0.7.5 is a milestone release that accumulates all of the changes since v0.5.0, adding PERQ-2 configurations along with an expanded library of pre-built bundled hard disk images.

 PERQemu v0.6.x incorporates all of the changes since v0.5.5 to bring up the EIO board and new Z80 subsystem.
 All of the PERQ-2/EIO 20-bit configurations are